 When looking for development finance, how lenders interpret the implementation of Permitted Development Rights has thrown a spanner in the works for property developers.
-Steve explains and looks at the current borrowing options for developers.
+Gavin explains and looks at the current borrowing options for developers.

 Most of you will know that in May 2013 a range of time-limited permitted development rights came into force.
 Some rights allow development to be retained permanently but require that it is completed by 30 May 2016.
 These include:

 • Single-storey extensions increased from 4m to 8m for detached houses and from 3m to 6m on all other types of houses.